-A minor in neuroscience consists of:

-Required Core Courses (3 courses):

-PSY 101 General Psychology

-PSY 215 Behavioral Neuroscience

-BIOL 116 Cell Biology

-NOTE: PSY majors must substitute one PSY course from approved Neuroscience electives for PSY 101 if they ar

-using PSY 101 toward their PSY major.
+A minor in neuroscience consists of: Required Core Courses (3 courses) PSY 101 General Psychology PSY 215 Behavioral Neuroscience BIOL 116 Cell Biology NOTE: PSY majors must substitute one PSY course from approved Neuroscience electives for PSY 101 if they are using PSY 101 toward their PSY major.
 NOTE: BIOL majors must substitute one BIOL course from approved Neuroscience electives for BIOL 116 if they are using BIOL 116 toward their BIOL major.

-Philosophy Course (1 course):

-PHIL 205 Ethics

-PHIL 209 Ethics and Medicine

-PHIL 306 Knowledge and Reality

-PHIL 310 Mind and Language

-Electives (select 2 courses):

-BIOL 228

-BIOL 234
+Philosophy Course (1 course) PHIL 205 Ethics PHIL 209 Ethics and Medicine PHIL 306 Knowledge and Reality PHIL 310 Mind and Language PHIL Approved elective Electives (select 2 courses)

-BIOL 248
+BIOL 228 BIOL 234 BIOL 248

 BIOL 326

 BIOL 344

 BIOL 352

+BIOL Approved Topics Course

+CHEM 351

+CHEM 352

 PSY 214

 PSY 315

-PSY 450
+PSY 416

 PSY 451

+PSY Approved Topics Course

-Verify one of the electives must be a 300 level or higher course
+Verify one of the electives must be a 30 0 level or higher course

 Verify one course must include a lab ( indicates a lab course)

-Other Supporting Courses:
+Other Supporting Courses

-PSY 120, SSCI 120, or MATH 120 (statistics)
+PSY 120, SSCI 120, or MATH 120 (sta tistics)

-BIOL 115
+BIOL 115 ,

 CHEM 111

-Other Considerations When Planning for the Minor:
+Other Considerations When Planning for the e Minor:

-• Two approved electives from the list below are required, one of which must be 300 level or higher, and one
+low are required, one of which must be 300 level or higher, and

-of which must include a lab (indicated with a in the list of electives): BIOL 228 Genetics
+one of which must include a lab (indicate

+BIOL 228 Genetics 1

-BIOL 234 Anatomy and Physiology
+BIOL 234 Anatomy and Physic ology

-BIOL 248 Cellular Physiology
+BIOL 248 Cellular Physiology 7-26.5

-\BIOL 326 Animal Behavior
+BIOL 326 Animal Behavior

-\BIOL 344 Molecular Biology of Gene Expression
+BIOL 344 Molecular Biology of of Gene Expression

+•

-\BIOL 352 Systemic Physiology
+BIOL 352 Systemic Physiology •